Riffstone - Great Journeys - Progressive Voyages Review

 Next we have The Silk Road The Legendary trade route that moved goods from China to Europe and Egypt.
 One that spread knowledge from the East to the West and vice versa as boith sides learnt from each other about new technologies and new learnings to benefit mankind.the sound is certainly Eastern influences tone and us highly effective in contouring up the essence ofvthatbpart of the world.i find the ltrics interesting here too as they cover the long span of time that the silk road was in operation.

-Next track is Himalayas This is an instrumental track with suitably evocagive music soundscapes a lot performed on synthesisers and bass guitar and programmed drums which all add to the f8ne sounds as they seek to show the wide spaces and high uplands if that area.
+Next track is Himalayas This is an instrumental track with suitably evocagive music soundscapes, A lot performed oof which are performed on synthesisers with bass guitar and programmed drums which all add to the fine sounds as they seek to show the wide spaces and high uplands if that area.
 This track biulds as if it is ascending.
+It offers a great sound and a great suggestion if the area itself.

-Camino de Santiago is next and us about the 1000 mile trail that stetches across southern France and irther Spian from saint Jean Pied De Port to Santiago De Compostela where it ends a distance of a mere 760 Kilometres although you can extend it to include thev3xtra leg from Sarria to Santiago which takes it to a 1000 kilometre walk (621.3 miles).
-It is a pilgrimage made to show commitment to your faith, its not an easy walk usually taking betweenb25 to 42 days to complete.
+Camino de Santiago is next and us about the 1000 mile trail that stetches across southern France and irther Spian from saint Jean Pied De Port to Santiago De Compostela where it ends a distance of a mere 760 Kilometres although you can extend it to include the extra leg from Sarria to Santiago which takes it to a 1000 kilometre walk (621.3 miles).
+It is a pilgrimage made to show commitment to your faith, its not an easy walk usually taking between 25 to 42 days to complete.
+It really is a pilgrimage journey of commitment and sincerity One where the traveller can make his peace and accept life in its fullness.i especially likevthe middle instrumental section of this trackmwhich sounds very pastoral and organic as if to reflect the landscape of the journey being undertaken.

 Next